 Here are the Arizona Statutes regarding DUI and drunk driving for your reference.

-Driving Under the Influence-Related Offenses in Arizona
+Learn About Driving Under the Influence Charges in Arizona

 - Impaired in any manner or to any degree by any combination of things.
 This includes alcohol, liquor, drugs, or vapor-releasing substances.